OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/github-actions.md

 It is recommended to use OIDC over API keys due to the benefits it provides, however the [`OctopusDeploy/login`](https://github.com/OctopusDeploy/login) action also supports using an API key, for scenarios where using OIDC is not available.
 When using an API key the remainder of the workflow job will be configured to use the Server URL and API key automatically via environment variables, eliminating the need to supply these to any other Octopus actions or to the `octopus` cli.

 See the [readme](https://github.com/OctopusDeploy/login?tab=readme-ov-file#api-key) for more information.

+## Older Versions

+- Support for wildcards when matching a subject was added in Octopus 2024.1.